Pima County prosecutors won’t charge Tucson police officers

 In a 14-page letter, county prosecutors said the office’s review of the case showed “there is insufficient evidence to prove negligent or reckless homicide.”

-Authorities said 27-year-old Carlos Adrian Ingram-Lopez died while in handcuffs following a 911 call from his grandmother that he allegedly was under the influence of drugs and acting strange.
+Authorities said 27-year-old Carlos Adrian Ingram-Lopez died while in handcuffs on the floor of his grandmother’s garage.

+She had called 911 to say he was running around naked and acting erratically.

-The county Office of the Medical Examiner said Carlos Adrian Ingram-Lopez’s cause of death was “sudden cardiac arrest in the setting of acute cocaine intoxication and physical restraint with cardiac left ventricular hypertrophy as a significant contributing condition.”
+The county medical examiner ruled the manner of Ingram-Lopez’ death was “undetermined” with the cause of death attributed to “sudden cardiac arrest in the setting of acute cocaine intoxication and physical restraint” with an enlarged heart as a “significant contributing condition.”

 Three of the officers involved resigned after the April 21 incident, but Tucson Police Chief Chris Magnus said they would’ve been terminated following the investigation.